-When I discovered Udemy a couple of years ago, my primary focus was on creating online courses as I saw the potential for knowledge sharing, brand building, and making money online.
+When I discovered Udemy a few years ago, my primary focus was on creating online courses for knowledge sharing, brand building, and making money online purposes.
 Soon after, I noticed they had a generous in-house affiliate program that appealed to hundreds of affiliate marketers.
 However, by the time I joined, they were in the midst of diluting their program and moving it to LinkShare.

 Udemy Affiliate Program Pros

 Increased market demand for online learning equates to ample sales opportunities.
 E-learning has significantly decreased the costs of higher learning and continuing education.
 Therefore, millions of learners are gravitating toward platforms like Udemy to take free and paid courses.

 An excellent affiliate program team.
 Udemy’s previous affiliate team had no clue what they were doing or how to treat affiliates.
 However, they’ve been replaced by a new group of highly engaged, communicative, and supportive individuals who want to grow Udemy’s affiliate marketing line of business.

 Udemy Affiliate Program Cons

 Short conversion window.
-The biggest drawback of Udemy’s program is their seven-day conversion window (it was previously 30-days before the transition to LinkShare).
+The most significant drawback of Udemy’s program is their seven-day conversion window (it was previously 30-days before the transition to LinkShare).
 Thirty-day windows are standard industry practice, but Udemy has chosen to buck fairness and sensibility.

 An excellent affiliate team.
 I hope to God the team they have in place doesn’t change anytime soon.
 If it does and the experience reverts to what it was, I’ll reduce my participation.

 E-Learning Affiliate Programs

 If Udemy’s program isn’t to your liking or your application gets declined, you can capitalize on the burgeoning online course market through these other e-learning affiliate programs.

 edX‘s value proposition is similar to Coursera’s, and they boast an impressive lineup of university partnerships including Harvard and MIT.
 Learn about the edX affiliate program.